b9Joker108/tantric_vaishnavism_and_english_translation_of_the_pancharatriya_sri_gautamiya_mahatantram/introduction/introduction_v1_25062025.md

 [86] AN INTRODUCTION TO THE PANCHARATRA TRADITION https://www.jp-india.org/programmes/an-introduction-to-the-pancharatra-tradition

-[Wedemeyer](https://en.wikipedia.org/wiki/Christian_K._Wedemeyer) (2012) in a dedicated paper on the employ of 'charya' (IAST: caryā) ostensibly in the Bauddhadharma traditions and specipcally some of its tantric evocations; so too, addresses the work to the broad field of Tantric Studies specialists in general.
+[Wedemeyer](https://en.wikipedia.org/wiki/Christian_K._Wedemeyer) (2012) in a dedicated paper on the employ of 'charya' (IAST: caryā) ostensibly in the Bauddhadharma traditions and specifically some of its tantric evocations; so too, addresses the work to the broad field of Tantric Studies specialists in general.
 The paper of 2012 is his formal re-working of a presentation given to his specialist collegiate in 2008, where he has pre-empted my independantly arrived at position regarding the primacy and importance of 'charya' to the field of Tantric Studies, as a whole.

 I don't think you got the point.
 The Indic language traditions, almost all of which, draw from the vast and ancient well that is Sanskrit.
 Many people, including academic and technical specialists, often to not realise and aknowledge the vast lexemic store available to the Indic religio-cultural traditions.
 That all the tantric traditions to which I am privy, use the self-same term "carya" centrally and technically, in a largely comparable way, is profoundly telling.
 It demonstrates at their individual core and base strata, a continuity and substratum.
 The importance of this cannot be over-emphasized and you did not seem to grasp how unlikely this is to happen in a context of such profound diversity in potential lexical choice.